stephanfoxwell/contactify/README.md

-contactify
+Contactify
 ==========

-Wordpress plugin to add a contact info page to the admin
+Wordpress plugin to add a contact settings page to the admin